Fractional chromatic number, maximum degree and girth: Introduction

 where~$\Delta(G)$ is the maximum degree of~$G$.
-Equality holds between~$\omega(G)$ and~$\chi(G)$, and so in particular between~$\omega(G)$ and~$\chi_f(G)$, when~$G$ is a perfect graph.
-Those are the graphs that contain no odd hole nor odd antihole, as was conjectured by Berge~\cite{Ber61} in~1961, and proved by Chudnovsky \emph{et al.}~\cite{CRST06} in~2006.
+If~$G$ is a perfect graph then equality holds between~$\omega(G)$ and~$\chi(G)$, and so in particular between~$\omega(G)$ and~$\chi_f(G)$.
+Perfect graphs are those graphs that contain no odd hole nor odd antihole, as was conjectured by Berge~\cite{Ber61} in~1961, and proved by Chudnovsky \emph{et al.}~\cite{CRST06} in~2006.
 On the other side, the characterisation of the graphs~$G$ for which equality holds between~$\chi(G)$ and~$\Delta(G)+1$ was established by Brooks~\cite{Bro41} in~1941, and those graphs are cliques and odd cycles.
-Since~$\chi_f(C_{2k+1}) = \frac{k}{2k+1}$, the only graphs~$G$ such that $\chi_f(G)=\Delta(G)+1$ are cliques.
+Since~$\chi_f(C_{2k+1}) = \frac{k}{2k+1}$, the only graphs~$G$ such that~$\chi_f(G)=\Delta(G)+1$ are cliques.
 Moreover, equality holds between the Hall ratio of~$G$ and its fractional chromatic number for example when~$G$ is vertex transitive.